rust-lang/rfcs/text/0000-async-stream.md

 ### Differences between Iterator generators and Async generators

 We want `Stream` and `Iterator` to work as analogously as possible, including when used with generators.
-However, in the current design, there is a crucial difference between the two.
+However, in the current design, there are some crucial differences between the two.

 Consider Iterator's core `next` method: